-- Parabens (propyl, methyl, butly) in shampoo – cause hormone imbalance and even cancer
+- Parabens (propyl, methyl, butly) in shampoo – cause hormone imbalance

 - Sulphates (Sodium Lauryl/Laureth Sulfate) – skin irritant which degrades quickly: toxic and corrosive and is used as a pesticide in non organic food growing.
 It also increases the body’s penetrability to other substances.

 - Phtalates – plastic based colour fixative which interfers with body’s endocrine system.

 - Petroleum – can trigger allergies, irritations and headaches.

 - Ethanolamines in soaps, shampoo and conditioners – linked to cancer

 - Triclosan & triclocarban in soaps – endocrine disruptors linked to allergies & eczema